-Welcome to the most complete guide on how to start a blog on WordPress and make money blogging.
+This is the most complete guide that shows you how to start a blog on WordPress.

-I am going to take you through the entire process in an easy to understand set of step-by-step instructions.
+I am going to take you through the entire process in easy to understand step-by-step instructions.

 Bookmark this page now and refer back to it as needed!